Idil Ugurluoglu (she/her/Idil), MS

 email: jbeaver@bsu.edu

-Jessi is a second-year doctoral student in the Counseling Psychology Ph.D. program at Ball State University and a Ball State “lifer,” having already received both her bachelor’s and master’s from the university.
+Jessi is a third-year doctoral student in the Counseling Psychology Ph.D. program at Ball State University and a Ball State “lifer,” having already received both her bachelor’s and master’s from the university.
 Her research centers around sexuality, with a specific focus on bondage and discipline, dominance and submission, and sadism and masochism (BDSM) as it relates to sexual health.
 She aspires to eventually work in academia, where she will be able to continue her research and promote sexual health education.

 In her free time, Jessi enjoys knitting and nearly anything that has to do with the outdoors (especially knitting outdoors).